phamann/jwt-vcl/README.md

 You want to generate them on the edge for short-lived, one-time password type scenarios.

 Useful when:
 - The tokens are short-lived.
-They only need to be valid for a few minutes, to allow Edge to validate certain requests such as data mutation.
+They only need to be valid for a few minutes and allow edge to validate certain requests such as data mutation.
 - The token is only expected to be used once.
 The application server would issue a new token for every requests/response, so any one token is just used to request a resource or POST data once, and then thrown away.
 There's no persistent state, at all.

 ## Install:
 - [Install Terraform](https://www.terraform.io/downloads.html)
 - Generate a new session secret key `openssl rand -base64 32`
 - Create and edit a `terraform.tfvars` in the project root with your [Fastly API token](https://docs.fastly.com/api/auth#tokens), secret key and domain name.
+- `$ terraform apply`

 terraform.tfvars
 ```env